 *Important* Produce should be fresh.
 Wash well to prevent ingestion of chemicals.
 Do not leave vegetables overnight for the birds to eat the following day!

 Nuts: Shelled and un-shelled peanuts, walnuts, chestnuts.

 Vitamin-rich foods: sunflower seeds, oats, milo, eggs, cabbage, Brussels sprouts, cauliflower, and peanuts.

 Mineral-rich foods: pumpkin seeds, bananas, carrots, nuts, and peanuts.

 Vitamins and minerals are only needed in small quantities, so you can use commercial multivitamin-mineral supplements as well.

-Cuttlefish bones and oyster shells are great mineral sources, and should be given to your birds when they are a few months old.
+Cuttlefish bones and oyster shells are great sources of calcium and should be given to your birds if they begin to lay eggs.